BoiseState/CS321_Bioinformatics/README.md

 ### 4.2.
 Key Values
 Note that the binary compact representation of the subsequences will result in a unique 64-bit integer value.
-Hence we can directly use that as our key value.
+Hence, we can directly use that as our key value.

 ### 4.3.
 Class Design
 We will need a `BTree` class as well as a `BTreeNode` class.
 The objects that we store in the